zcash/zcash/doc/security-warnings.md

 --------------------

 This implementation of Zcash is not resistant to side-channel attacks.
-You should assume other unprivileged users running on the same hardware as your `zcashd` process will be able to:
+You should assume (even unprivileged) users who are running on the hardware, or who are physically near the hardware, that your `zcashd` process is running on will be able to:

 - Determine the values of your secret spending keys, as well as which notes you are spending, by observing cache side-channels as you perform a JoinSplit